 It’s that time of year!
 Summer has now ended and fall is in full swing.
 For some people their worst allergies are in the spring.
 Others, like me, it’s in the fall.
 Ragweed is awful!
 I’m exhausted all the time, my mood changes, my stress level is higher, and there are some days I can’t even walk from the house to my car before I start sneezing and my eyes start watering.

 If you’ve read My Story, you know that as a kid I had severe food, environmental, and seasonal allergies.
 I’ve been able to grow out of some, and manage the rest.
-I’d like to talk about what I use that helps my seasonal allergies that is natural, along with the foods that are good to have during this time of year for allergies.
-It might not take away all of it, and yes there are still times I need allergy medication, but doing these natural remedies have helped to reduce my reactions and reduce the amount of medications I take during this time.
+Today, I’d like to talk about what I use that helps my seasonal allergies that is natural, along with the foods that are good to have during this time of year for allergies.
+It might not take away all of it, and yes there are still times I need allergy medication, (like this time of year) but doing these natural remedies have helped to reduce my reactions and reduce the amount of medications I take during this time.

 If you are researching how to help your seasonal allergies naturally, look into these things.
 Some things won’t work for everyone.
 And not everything is suited for all people when it comes to allergies and health.
 Please do your research before trying anything.